PotLock/core/contracts/pot/README.md

 pub type PayoutId = String; // concatenation of application_id + PAYOUT_ID_DELIMITER + incrementing integer per-project

 pub struct Payout {
     /// Unique identifier for the payout
     pub id: PayoutId,
+    /// ID of the application receiving the payout pub project_id: ProjectId,
+    /// Amount to be paid out
+    pub amount: U128,
+    /// Timestamp when the payout was made.
+None if not yet paid out. pub paid_at: Option<TimestampMs>,
+}

+/// Ephemeral-only
+pub struct PayoutExternal {
+    /// Unique identifier for the payout
+    pub id: PayoutId,
     /// ID of the application receiving the payout